jkeefe/newmark-online-investigations/README.md

 # Class 6 • Mar 9

-**Skill building:** Basic data analysis using Python.

-**Inveatigations:** presentations and feedback.
+**Inveatigations:** Feedback on your call-out stories.
+In-class team time.
 Starting your first draft.

 ## Assignment

 Work with your teammates to begin a first draft.
-You must make some demonstrable progress.
+You must make some demonstrable progress by Friday.
+That should include:

+    - a rough outline
+    - a link to your planning document, or a summary of it, indicating progress made and steps to take
+    - a rough draft, including quotes, explainer paragraphs, and paragraph placeholders (in [square] brackets) in rough order

 Post a link to your document labeled "In Progress" and your team name in the `#general` Slack channel.